![]() |

 acercas hasta mí el paraíso.

-Why did your arrival to my prairies delay?
+Why did your arrival to my fields delay?